dcos/examples/1.8/registry/README.md

 $ curl -O $BOOTSTRAP_IP:$BOOTSTRAP_PORT/domain.crt
 ```

-1. Find out and store the list of your agent nodes IP addresses:
+Find out and store the list of your agent nodes IP addresses:

 ```bash
 $ MESOS_AGENTS=$(curl -sS master.mesos:5050/slaves | jq '.slaves[] | .hostname' | tr -d '"');
 ```

-1. Configure your agents to accept liberal TCP connections:
+Configure your agents to accept liberal TCP connections:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo sysctl -w net.netfilter.nf_conntrack_tcp_be_liberal=1"; done
 ```

-1. Create a temporary `/etc/privateregistry/certs` directory in your agents:
+Create a temporary `/etc/privateregistry/certs` directory in your agents:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mkdir --parent /etc/privateregistry/certs/"; done
 ```

-1. Copy the certificate and key to your home directory in the agents:
+Copy the certificate and key to your home directory in the agents:

 ```bash
 $ for i in $MESOS_AGENTS; do scp -o StrictHostKeyChecking=no ./domain.* "$i":~/; done
 ```

-1. Move the certificate and key files to the temporary directory:
+Move the certificate and key files to the temporary directory:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mv ./domain.* /etc/privateregistry/certs/"; done
 ```

-1. Create the directory for holding the certificates of the registry that we will create in DC/OS:
+Create the directory for holding the certificates of the registry that we will create in DC/OS:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mkdir --parent /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.directory:5000"; done
 ```

-1. Copy the certificate and key files to the directory of the DC/OS registry:
+Copy the certificate and key files to the directory of the DC/OS registry:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo cp /etc/privateregistry/certs/domain.crt /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.directory:5000/ca.crt"; done
 ```

-1. Restart the docker daemon:
+Restart the docker daemon:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo systemctl restart docker"; done
 ```

-1. OPTIONAL: modify permissions for additional security:
+Optionally, for additional security you can modify permissions as so:

 ```bash
 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no 'sudo chown -R root:root /etc/docker/certs.d/registry.marathon.l4lb.thisdcos.directory:5000/'; done